juxhouse/bela-resources/Concepts.md

 A project can contain a package, for example, which can contain a class, which can contain a method.
 BELA does not have any containment restrictions based on element types.

+> [!NOTE]
+> BELA does not have a special meaning for the term "container".
+We use the common meaning of the word, as in "Russian dolls".

 #### Top-level Elements

 A top-level element is an element that is not contained by any other.

-Example paths of top-level **built** elements:
- - domain/Billing
- - service/customers
- - project/SomeApp

-> [!NOTE]
-> The standard C4 model, which inspires BELA's graphics, defines a specific meaning for "containers" and allows them only at a single level.
-BELA uses the more general meaning of "container" which is simply an element that contains other elements, and allows containments at infinite levels, like Russian dolls.

 ## Dependencies